reppocs/myansible/README.md

 ### supported platforms

-This has been written specifically for Fedora 40 and if you try to run it on any other distribution or version of Fedora, it will quit out.
+This has been written for the following distro versions.

+* Fedora 40
+* Ubuntu 22.04/24.04